-In April 2012, the LLI WG released the latest version of MIPI Alliance Specification for Low Latency Interface v2.1.
+In May 2014, the LLI WG released the latest version of MIPI Alliance Specification for Low Latency Interface v2.1.
 Click here to view the spec brief.

 Specifications are available to MIPI members only.
 For more information on joining MIPI, please go to Join MIPIspecifications are available to MIPI members only.
 For more information on joining MIPI, please go to Join MIPI.

 The Low Latency Interface (LLI) is a point-to-point interconnect that allows two devices on separate chips to communicate as if a device attached to the remote chip is resident on the local chip.
 The connection between devices is at their respective interconnect level, e.g. OCP, AMBA® protocols, using memory mapped transactions.
 A LLI Link is a bidirectional interface allowing either device to initiate transactions.